From Continuity to Smoothness

 by general principles its inverse \(E^{-1} : V \to \mathbb{R}^n\) is

-(in finite dimension the choice of norm on either side is
+and therefore continuous.
+In finite dimension the choice of norm on either

-spaces is bounded and therefore continuous.
+side is immaterial.
 So \(E\) is a homeomorphism, which

 both transfers Hausdorffness and second-countability from \(\mathbb{R}^n\) to \(V\) and exhibits